Zawie/PRNGPage/README.md

 # Psuedo Random Number Generator Page
-This webpage generates noise and statistics from specific pseudorandom number generators to visualize the randomness of these functions.
+This webpage generates noise and statistics from specific pseudorandom number generators to visualize the randomness of these functions for my IB Math paper.

 # Possible Modifications
 On line 63 you can change the random function being used.
 Change the r value to whatever function you wish to use.
 The current valut is "adamRandom()" but one may use "lcg()" or "middleSquareMethod()".